Welcome

 Todd Brunelle and Sheila Laffey filming at Madrona Marsh in Torrance where 800 tons of concrete were removed to restore wetlands.

-Activist Leslie Purcell above site of Native American burial grounds dug up at Playa Vista land
+Activist Leslie Purcell above site of Native American burial grounds next to Playa Vista site.

 EWALA (Earth/Water/LA) walk to Ballona Wetlands.
 About half of the wetlands were built on, about half preserved.
 Issues continue.
 To date, lawsuits have saved what remains.

-Dr. Bernard (Bernie) Endres was an attorney and oil field gas migration expert based in California, recognized for his work in investigating oil and gas leaks, particularly in the Playa Vista/Ballona Wetlands areas
+Dr. Bernard (Bernie) Endres was an attorney and oil field gas migration expert, recognized for investigating oil and gas leaks,

 "DreamJerks: Steven Spielberg and His Billionaire Partners Would Bulldoze E.T. to Get the Playa Vista Megadevelopment Built on L.A.’s last Surviving Wetlands.
 But Outraged Citizens May Topple These Giants," cover story, "New Times Los Angeles, June 3-9, 1999

-Argonaut Newspaper, The Last Stand finalist in Ethos Film Festival Laemmle Monica
+Argonaut Newspaper, The Last Stand finalist in Ethos Film Festival Laemmle Monica, Nov.
+9,

 Santa Monica Daily Press, Jack Neworth Nov.
 10, 2023